Rodney Hood: College career

 As a freshman at Mississippi State, Hood started in 29 of the 32 games that he played for the Bulldogs in 2011–12.
 He was named to the Southeastern Conference (SEC) All-Freshman Team after averaging 10.3 points, 4.8 rebounds, and 2 assists per contest while shooting 44.3 percent from the field and 36.4 percent from three-point range.

 In July 2012, Rodney transferred to Duke University.
-Despite having to sit out the 2012-13 Duke Blue Devils men's basketball team season in accordance with NCAA transfer rules, he consistently helped the team improve in practice and quickly established himself as one of the top players on the team.
+Despite having to sit out the 2012–13 season in accordance with NCAA transfer rules, he consistently helped the team improve in practice and quickly established himself as one of the top players on the team.

 In his second year at Duke, he was selected as the team captain for the Blue Devil's 2013–14 campaign.
 The six-foot-eight small forward would play in 35 games, starting in 33 of them.
 He would average 16.1 points, 3.9 rebounds, and 2.1 assists in 32.9 minutes per game.
 He did so while shooting 46.4 percent from the field, including 42 percent from distance on the season.
 He earned second-team All-Atlantic Coast Conference (ACC) honors for his performance.

 In April 2014, Hood declared for the NBA draft, forgoing his final two years of college eligibility.